Undergraduate Research & Internships

 Students find or are referred to active and productive laboratories, ones in which good work is done and then published.
 Often, but not invariably, mentors with a productive scientific history will have research grants that allow them to gather a critical mass of post-docs and graduate students who make a crucial contribution to the intellectual life of the research group.
 However, students are advised to avoid laboratories that are so large that the undergraduate might get lost in the shuffle.

 Enrollment may be processed at any time but preferably prior to the start of the semester in which the work will be done.
-Reduced credit can be obtained for work started within the semester if approved by Professor Olsen.
+Reduced credit can be obtained for work started within the semester if approved by Professor Smith.
 Extra time should be allowed for approval of any proposed work involving pathogens; such approval must be completed before the student begins work.

 Enrollment Details